 Configure JS plugins

-The Deephaven server has the ability to work with custom JS plugins that extend the functionality of the server and web client UI.
-This guide shows you how to install JS plugins and provides examples for two specific plugins, Plotly and Matplotlib.
+The Deephaven server supports custom JS plugins that extend the functionality of the server and web client UI.
+This guide shows you how to install JS plugins and provides an example using the Keycloak authentication plugin, which is JS-only and works with server-slim.

 Quickstart